oceanobservatories/ooi-ui-services/README.md

 ----

-This is the backend for the OOI UI
+This is the collection of services for the OOI UI.